smoofra/Arduino/README.md

 For the last one
 -----------------

-I couldn't find a package script, so you have to build ctags and then just append it to the existing tarball for arduino-builder.
-All you need is the `ctags` binary.
+It's called arduino-builder but what really needs rebuilt is ctags, which is packaged along with it.

-Create the tarballs and their corresponding `.sha` files and then Arduino should build with `ant build`
+I couldn't find a package script, so I wrote my own goofy one that just patches the official one, it's called `package.sh` in my ctags branch.
+This patched `arduino-builder` tarball is also "released" in my ctags fork.

 Arduino